openstack/openstacksdk/README.rst

 openstacksdk
 ============

-openstacksdk is a client library for for building applications to work with OpenStack clouds.
+openstacksdk is a client library for building applications to work with OpenStack clouds.
 The project aims to provide a consistent and complete set of interactions with OpenStack's many services, along with complete documentation, examples, and tools.